FRF for SMEs™ Toolkit for Financial Statement Users

 - This sample financial statement/comparison spreadsheet demonstrates the differences between the FRF for SMEs™, income tax and U.S. GAAP.

-- A backgrounder outlines why the FRF for SMEs™ accounting framework was needed and how it fills a void in the non-GAAP financial reporting environment.
+- A backgrounder [coming soon] outlines why the FRF for SMEs™ accounting framework was needed and how it fills a void in the non-GAAP financial reporting environment.

 - This article from the American Bankers Association Banking Journal provides a banker's view of the benefits of the framework.

 - A case study explains how one banker learned about the FRF for SMEs™ and determined that the framework could be a good option for her bank and its lending customers.
 It discusses the steps she will take to help gain acceptance of the framework at her institution.

 - A flyer spotlights key features of the FRF for SMEs™ accounting framework and may be distributed to bank customers.

 - Frequently Asked Questions address the most likely areas of interest to financial statement users.